 Collecting Antique Clocks

-As with any collection, knowledge is the key ingredient when acquiring antique clocks, whether you seek Renaissance clocks such as these, tall case clocks that appeared later in the 17th and 18th centuries, or even the compact and convenient desk clocks of the Art Deco period.
+As with any collection, knowledge is the key ingredient when collecting antique clocks, whether you seek Renaissance clocks such as these, tall case clocks that appeared later in the 17th and 18th centuries, or even the compact and convenient desk clocks of the Art Deco period.

 • The maker?
 A renowned clock maker or a signed clock will most certainly affect its value.
 More recently crafted clocks by noted creators such as Cartier, Tiffany or Patek Philippe are highly collectible and valued.